310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% bubble Chiaki past %}
 No interest!?
 That’s mean!

 Ah, but Senpai thinks your honesty is a good thing!
-Let me praise you, come on over, c’mon, c’mon… ♪
+Let me praise you, come on over, c’mon, c’mon…♪

 {% endbubble %}
 {% bubble Subaru %}